Punta Lastoi - Spitz de Mondeval m. 2657

-- the shortest one is rapping (3 x 25 meters) within a large gully just on the right of the summit cairn, getting soon to the various starting points of the climbing routes
+- the shortest one is rapping (3 x 25 meters) within a large gully just on the right of the summit cairn, getting soon to the bottom of the wall

-- a longer way is walking on the normal route of Lastoni di Formin, a nice hike across the karst tableland to the Forcella Rossa, where a path descents to the Alpe di Mondeval and rises to Forcella Giau
+- a longer way without rapping is take the Normal route of Lastoni di Formin, a nice hike across the karst tableland leading to the Forcella Rossa, where a path descents to the Alpe di Mondeval and then rises to Forcella Giau

-Useful info: the trad routes' grades are expressed in the UIAA scale, the modern ones in French scale
+Useful info: the grades of the trad routes are expressed in the UIAA scale, the modern ones in French scale

 - Several other possibilities in Cortina d’Ampezzo and surroundings